OpenBioLink/OpenBioLink/README.md

 ## Manual

-The OpenBioLink framework consists of three parts, called actions
+The OpenBioLink framework consists of three parts, called 'actions':
  1) graph creation
  2) train-test split creation
  3) training and evaluation

-With the graph creation and the train-test set action, costumed data sets can be created to suit individual needs.
+With the graph creation and the train-test set action, customized datasets can be created to suit individual needs.
-The last action serves as interface to train and evaluate link prediction models.
+The third action serves as an interface for training and evaluating link prediction models.

 #### Calling via GUI
-By calling the program without any parameters, the gui is started, providing a handy interface to define parameters needed.
+By calling the program without any parameters, the GUI is started, providing an interface to define required parameters.
 In the last step, the corresponding command line options are displayed.

 #### Calling via command line